Pepperdine · California

 Outside scholarships may exceed tuition and fees but cannot exceed the standard cost of attendance.
 The Regents Scholars Program and George Pepperdine Achievement Award cannot be combined (student receives the higher award).
 The Christian Leadership Award stacks on top of merit awards.
 The Tuition Exchange Scholarship replaces all other institutional grants and scholarships.

 Pepperdine caps total financial aid at the published cost of attendance.
 Students must report all outside scholarships, grants, and loans to the Financial Assistance Office.
 For need-based institutional aid, Pepperdine states that aid 'may not in themselves, or when combined with state grants, exceed the need level (as calculated by the federal formula) or cost of tuition.'
-Outside scholarships are coordinated with need-based aid and COA requirements: outside awards fill federal unmet need first, then remaining funds reduce loans and work-study.
-Pepperdine does not publish a specific dollar-for-dollar displacement formula for merit awards when outside scholarships are added.
+Outside scholarships are coordinated with need-based aid under the COA cap.
+Pepperdine does not publish either an order-of-operations sequence for how outside awards reduce specific aid components or a dollar-for-dollar displacement formula for merit awards when outside scholarships are added.
 The Tuition Exchange Scholarship (80% of tuition) is not stackable with the George Pepperdine Achievement Award or the Pepperdine Grant.
 The Church of Christ Reciprocal Tuition Remission (50% of tuition for children of employees at seven partner institutions) is stackable with the George Pepperdine Achievement Award, Regents Scholarship, and Pepperdine Grant.

 Source